It’s an easy question to ask “How much does it cost to start a blog in 2020?”, but it’s a devilishly difficult question to answer.

 Moving your blog from these platforms is a little tricky.
 You can export your blog from Medium but you will lose all your existing traffic.
 With Blogger it’s a little better but it’s still a time consuming process setting up redirects for every blog page.

-Starting a free WordPress.com blog is another option but I’m wary about this choice.
-WordPress.com now entice you to sign up for one of their paid plans.
+You used to be able to start a free WordPress.com blog but you now have to sign up for one of their annual paid plans.

 These plans are expensive and way more limited than the complete freedom you have with a WordPress.org site.
 If you intend to use your blog to make money, starting off with a self hosted WordPress.org blog is always going to be the best route.